tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

 ## Exploiting with Firebase API key

 ```
-Currently working on this i will add more details later
+Currently working on this I will add more details later
 ```
 Developer can restrict api key to control which website, IP address or application can use API key
 ![alt api-restriction](https://raw.githubusercontent.com/tauh33dkhan/Hacking-Insecure-Firebase-Database/master/api-restrict.png)